modo-github/enviroplusweb/README.md

     fan_gpio = False
     ```

-Temperature and humidity readings will vary depending on how you assambled your Enviro board with your Raspberry Pi.
+Without a fan, temperature and humidity readings are not very accurate and will vary depending on how you assambled your Enviro board with your Raspberry Pi.
-Find an alternative device/reference for measurnig temperature and humidity to compare the readings.
+Find an alternative device/reference to measure the temperature and humidity.
 Then if needed you can compensate the values changing the `factor_temp` and `factor_humi` numbers to adjust them.
+*(Remember that these factors work only if the variable `fan_gpio is False`)

 ### Extra setup